Gavin-Development/GavinBackendDatasetUtils/README.md

 This will get the first 2 samples from the BIN file and return them as a 2D array of size (slize_size, sample_length).

-**NOTE** Support for modifying BIN files with this class is a thing and samples are on their way soonish.
+**NOTE** Support for modifying BIN files with this class is a thing and code samples are on their way soonish.

 ### Tokenizer class
 This is to replace the TF BPE tokenizer, it is a very simple BPE algo tokenizer that is in its first stages of deployment and development, it can utilise both CPU & GPU to build the vocab with the ability to progressively build the vocab by batching the corpus.